ddmitov/perl-executing-browser/doc/SETTINGS.md

 ```

 * **file**
-  ``String`` resolved to a full pathname using the ``{PEB_app_directory}``
+  ``String`` resolved to a full pathname using the ``{PEB_executable_directory}/resources/app`` folder
-  All Perl servers started by PEB must be up and running within 5 seconds from being launched or PEB will display a timeout message.
-Servers being unable to start will also timeout.
+  A Perl server started by PEB must be up and running within 5 seconds or PEB will display a timeout message.
   *This element is mandatory.*

 * **ports**